May 3, 2025

 Automated Feedback Processes

-• Sending CSAT surveys directly after delivery.
+• Send CSAT surveys immediately after delivery.

 "The best time to send a customer satisfaction survey is after a meaningful part of the customer lifecycle is completed...
 At this point, the customer likely has made up their mind on whether or not your solution solves your problem, and if it doesn't, you need to know that - ASAP."